EventGhost/EventGhost/_build/data/docs/writing_plugins.rst

 .. note::

-    To create a GUID for your plugin, open the "Python Shell" under the "Help" menu.
+    To create a GUID for your plugin, open the :guilabel:`Python Shell` under the :guilabel:`Help` menu.
 Then type:

        >>> import pythoncom
        >>> pythoncom.CreateGuid()